 You can even export this report as a CSV file, making it easier to review everything in one place.

-Once you’ve looked through it, decide whether you want to:
+Once you have looked through it, decide if you want to:

 Rebuild your custom logic using Shopify Functions, or

-Use a pre-built app that offers similar features (built on Functions).
+Use a prebuilt app with similar features (built on Functions).

-If you go with a custom-built app, you’ll need to use the Shopify Partner Dashboard to create and connect it—these apps can’t be built directly from the Shopify Admin.
+If you choose a custom-built app, you will need to use the Shopify Partner Dashboard to create and connect it; these apps cannot be built directly in the Shopify Admin.

 Step 2: Recreate Your Customizations

-After reviewing your Scripts, it’s time to replace them.
+After reviewing your Scripts, it is time to replace them.
 Shopify guides you through this right inside your admin panel.
-Here’s how to get started:
+Here is how to get started:

 Go to Settings > Apps and Sales Channels.